AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 A new backend theme (`magento/spectrum`) was added to support integration with Adobe Experience Platform.
 As a result, static file generation does not work correctly after upgrading to Adobe Commerce 2.4.5 on cloud infrastructure.

-Make sure that you add the new theme to the `.magento.env.yaml` file when using the [`SCD_MATRIX`](https://devdocs.magento.com/cloud/env/variables-deploy.html#scd_matrix/) feature or custom static content deploy command.
+If you use [`SCD_MATRIX`](https://devdocs.magento.com/cloud/env/variables-deploy.html#scd_matrix/) configuration, please do not forget to add the new `magento/spectrum` theme to the config `.magento.env.yaml` or your custom static content deploy command.

 ```diff
 stage: